 PPL provides important job readiness support and technology skills training through its free technology & computer classes.

 Classes are free and open to anyone, no matter the level of knowledge or experience, whether for personal progress or professional application.
 You may register for a class online through PPL's calendar.
-(Search "Technology").
 If you need assistance, please call (401) 455-8000.
 To be notified about future classes as they become available, please sign up for the PPL Computer Class & Tech News email newsletter.

 Tech Skills for Today